oneforawe/config-repo/README.md

 The purpose of this repo is mostly for my own convenience when setting up my working environments on new machines.
-But for anyone who's curious, it's also here for you to share config ideas and enable you to try out my setup.
+But for anyone who's curious, it's also here to share config ideas and enable you to try out my setup.

 ## Installation